-Tyler Truck Accident Lawyers
+Truck Accident Lawyers in Tyler

 At The Benton Law Firm, we believe that negligent truck drivers and trucking companies should be held accountable for the injuries they cause to others on the road.
 Our Tyler truck accident attorneys have years of experience fighting for victims of truck accidents and their families and helping them recover larger settlements or court verdicts in personal injury lawsuits.
 To learn more about how we can help you after a truck accident, call us today at (214) 777-7777.

-Truck accident claims we handle
+Truck accident claims our truck accident lawyers in Tyler handle

-- Rear-end accidents: Commercial trucks, which often carry literal tons of goods, have a lot more momentum than normal cars, and therefore take much longer to stop or slow down.
+- Rear-end accidents: Commercial trucks, which often carry literal tons of goods, have a lot more momentum than normal cars and therefore take much longer to stop or slow down.
 This can often cause trucks to rear-end cars in front of them.

-- Jackknife accidents: Sometimes truck drivers can lose control of their trailer, causing the trailer to swing out at a 90-degree angle with the cab.
+- Jackknife accidents: Sometimes, truck drivers can lose control of their trailer, causing the trailer to swing out at a 90-degree angle with the cab.
 This ‘jackknife’ can be especially deadly if the trailer suddenly blocks off multiple lanes, giving cars no way out of hitting it.

 - Underride accidents: Trucks with especially tall trailers come with an additional accident risk.
 If a small car hits the back of such a truck, it can go under the back of the trailer and scrape along the underside.
 This type of accident has the potential to be especially deadly.